1928 Half Dollar Value Checker: Errors List, ā€œSā€ Worth

 2012 - Present

-The Top 10 Most Valuable 1928 Half Dollar auction records showcase why this San Francisco issue commands respect among serious Walking Liberty collectors.
+The Top 10 Most Valuable 1928 Half Dollar auction records reveal why this San Francisco issue commands tremendous respect among serious Walking Liberty collectors.
+These results span over a decade of competitive bidding at the nation’s most prestigious auction houses, including Heritage Auctions, Stack’s Bowers Galleries, and Legend Rare Coin Auctions.

 81